-The Bremerton City Council votes to temporarily remove oral public comment… Bainbridge works on their sticky comprehensive plan… Ferry stuff in the state legislature plus new tenants at the old poulsbohmeian building… plus a parking lot for people living in their cars in, annual 15K for artists on Bainbridge, Seahawks for sale, and the next no kings rally this month.
+The Bremerton City Council votes to temporarily remove oral public comment… Bainbridge works on their sticky comprehensive plan update… Plus new tenants at the old poulsbohemian building, ferry stuff in the state legislature, designated parking space for people living in their cars in Poulsbo, annual 15K for artists on Bainbridge, Seahawks for sale, and the next no kings rally this month.

 Midway between the Pale Rye Wheat Lager and the Roggenbock, I was starting to forget about hot dogs and the economy when the brewery’s owner/brewer/boss lady/former-battleship-captain/badass Linda Sweet comes into the taproom looking like she is midway through a list of a million things she needs to get done today.
 We high-five to Seven Years and I cut straight to the chase: ‘What’s the deal with all the rye beers?’
 I ask.